MhamadHwidi7/flutter_paginatrix/README.md

 ### Support the Project

-If you find this package useful, please consider:
+If you find this package useful, please consider the following:

 - ⭐ **Starring the repository** - Help others discover this package
 - 🐛 **Reporting bugs** - Help improve the package